eduNEXT/platform-plugin-ontask/README.rst

 - **POST** ``/<lms_host>/platform-plugin-ontask/<course_id>/api/v1/workflow/``:
   Create a new workflow in OnTask.
 This also creates a new table in the workflow.
+  This endpoint uses the `create workflow`_ endpoint from OnTask API.

   **Path parameters**